kubescape/kubescape/docs/getting-started.md

 kubescape fix cluster.json | kubectl apply -f -
 ```

+Scan reports redact container environment variables and Secret/ConfigMap data,
+so resources carrying those are declined rather than emitted with placeholder
+values — each is listed with its reason.
+See the
+[CLI reference](cli-reference.md#cluster-scans) for the full list.

 > **Warning**
 > When fixing manifest files, the fix command modifies them in-place.
 Always
 > review changes or use `--dry-run` first.
 Fixing a cluster scan never writes to